 - Self/peer assessment

 - Case study

 - Work-related projects

 How to apply

-Apply via the ‘Apply online now’ button in this course information page.
-If the course is not available for online application, you can submit your enquiry via the online enquiry form.
-Alternatively, please feel free to contact our friendly Customer Experience team on 1300 69 8233 or email email@example.com
+Apply via the ‘Apply Now’ button in this course information page.
+If the course is not available for online application, please submit your enquiry via the online enquiry form.
+Also please feel free to contact our friendly Customer Experience team on 1300 69 8233 or email firstname.lastname@example.org

 Please note: We reserve the right to close course intakes early.
 Many courses have limited places and high demand.
 Early applications are recommended.
 We reserve the right to cancel intakes and courses if there are insufficient student numbers.